 Small group growth opportunities are an important part of the Geneva experience.
 As a result, students are encouraged to participate in Bible studies and discipleship groups.
-While these opportunities are led by both students and faculty, the training of group leaders, and oversight of the programs are the responsibility of the men's and/or women's discipleship coordinators located in the Campus Ministries Office.
+While these opportunities are led by both students and faculty, the training of group leaders, and oversight of the programs are the responsibility of the men's and/or women's discipleship coordinators located in the Center for Faith and Practice.